VarunSAthreya/placement-management/README.md

 # [Placement Management](https://placement-management.vercel.app/)

-The Placement Management portal is a tool for students and administrators to use when coordinating college placement.
-Students can view upcoming companies and their eligibility requirements, and administrators can add, edit, and delete companies and students as needed.
+The Placement Management portal is a tool that is used by both students and administrators in order to coordinate college placement.
+This portal allows students to view upcoming companies and their eligibility requirements.
+In addition, the portal allows administrators to add, edit, and delete companies and students as needed.

-The student can view the list of upcoming companies and apply for them if they are eligible for the company.
-Can view their details such as basic details, academics details and placement details.
-And also they can select the companies if they have multiple offers.
+The portal is designed to be user-friendly and efficient.
+Students can easily view the list of upcoming companies and apply for them if they are eligible for the company.
+Additionally, students can view their own details such as basic details, academic details, and placement details.
+If a student has multiple offers, they can also use the portal to select the company they would like to work for.

-The admin controls the academic details of the students which is provided by the college.
-And also adds and removes the companies from the list of companies, set the companies eligibility and date of arrival and package offered.
+On the other hand, administrators have complete control over the academic details of the students which are provided by the college.
+The administrators can also add and remove companies from the list of companies.
+They can also set the companies' eligibility and date of arrival, as well as the package offered.

 ## Demo